haunting and mesmerising

 Barclay and Steele duo

-This follows Rebecca Barclay's traditional folk-roots CD of 2010, named after the periodic table element red, CINNABAR a resounding blend of traditional song brought to life with ornamentation and rhythmical influences from a diverse range of cultural traditions, full of joyful and original textures, the weaving of an unusual sound.
+is a resounding blend of traditional song brought to life with ornamentation and rhythmical influences from a diverse range of cultural traditions, full of joyful and original textures, the weaving of an unusual sound.
+The CD is the result of working with many different musicians and pulling them together to focus traditional songs bursting with new flavours.

-The first BARCLAY & STEELE CD, a collabor-ative traditional project with Nothumbrian guitarist John Steele, named ISLET, released in North America in May 2010 during their Eastern Canada tour after being released earlier in the UK.
+The very first BARCLAY & STEELE CD, a collaborative traditional project with Nothumbrian guitarist John Steele, named ISLET, was released in North America in May 2010 during their Eastern Canada tour after being released earlier in the UK.

 (for more info on all that see: barclay and steele .com)